dev-gaitano/moringa_akan_asgn/README.md

 ## License

+Project by Eugene Campbell Gaitano

 This project is licensed under the MIT License.
-See the LICENSE file for details.